-A low-ESR ceramic capacitor such as X7R or X5R is preferred for the input-decoupling capacitor and should be placed to the drain of the high-side MOSFET and source of the low-side MOSFET as close as possible.
+A low-ESR ceramic capacitor such as X7R or X5R is preferred for the input decoupling capacitor and should be placed as close as possible to the drain of the high-side MOSFET and source of the low-side MOSFET.
 The voltage rating of the capacitor must be higher than the normal input voltage level.
-A 25-V or higher-rating capacitor is preferred for 20-V input voltage. $10-\mu F$ to $20-\mu F$ capacitance is suggested for typical of 3-A to 4-A charging current.
+A 25-V rating or higher capacitor is preferred for 20-V input voltage.
+A 10- $\mu$ F to 20- $\mu$ F capacitor is suggested for typical 3-A to 4-A charging current.